Mohit-d13/Hello-World/README.md

 This repository is for 2nd time practicing github
 This is a copy of main repositary
 For learning to use commit changes i am going to click on commit changes with commit change message

+# git vs code practice

+Praticing git in cloning it in vs code by coping git file into vs-> git clone [with clone url from github]. change file directory with cd [name of the file]. ls for listing the file. ls -la for listing hidden .git files. git status to see change are scommited in git or not